hunter-morabito/BattleTank/README.md

   * Made the Game Mode blueprint and set the Tank as the default pawn
 * 3rd Person Camera Control
   * Use the Spring Arm to rotate the camera by mapping input in a blueprint
+* Fixing 3rd Person Camera Rotation
+  * Setup a gimbal for the camera to avoid compounding rotation